 9. Integrate Twitter

 Twitter is not the only avenue you should use to build your brand.
-Use different brand building tools and make sure they are all integrated.
+Use different brand-building tools and ensure they are all integrated.

 A few ideas: